MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/install-mim-sync-ad-service.md

     -   Metaverse Resource Type: person
     -   External System: ADMA
-    -   External System Resource Type: person
+    -   External System Resource Type: user

 6. On the **Relationship** tab, provide the following information, and then click **Next**: